 Having goals is important, but a business plan isn’t just about defining goals.
 It’s about making a plan to obtain those goals, a definite set of objectives and expectations you can hold yourself to, criteria for measuring success, and defining those goals in detail.

-That being said, there are some common signs of distress in a practice that a financial advisor business plan can help with.
-Specifically:
+That being said, there are some common signs of distress in a practice that a financial advisor business plan can help with:

 Knowing when you need a business plan isn’t much good if you don’t know how to put one together.
-For most financial advisors, there are 5 key elements to include in their business plan.
+For most advisory firms, these 5 key elements can serve as a financial advisor business plan template.

 Where are you trying to go?
 If you don’t have some desired future for your practice, then it doesn’t matter what you do and you don’t need a business plan.
 But, if you want to bring in more clients, grow AUM, maintain your current caseload, or transition your practice off to a promising junior advisor, then defining that vision will give you the Point B to your Point A.

 Take your vision and break it down into achievable goals.
 This could be, for example, increasing your AUM by 15% next year or onboarding 3 new high-net-worth clients.
 As a best practice, follow the SMART framework—that is, define goals that are specific, measurable, attainable, relevant, and time-bound.